Enums

 Conclusion

 Enums provide a simple and safe way of representing a fixed set of constants while keeping most of the flexibilities of classes.
-They are a special type of class that can be used to write code that is elegant, readable, and maintainable, and work well with other newer modern features like Switch Expressions.
+They are a special type of class that can be used to write code that is elegant, readable, maintainable, and works well with other modern Java features like switch expressions.
 Another special class is the Record class introduced in Java 19.
-Visit our Records tutorial to learn more.
+Visit our records tutorial to learn more.